A report by IBNR Weekly, one of the most respected publications in insurance, alarmed many industry-insiders:

 So what’s going on?

 Lemonade works hard to lower fraud costs by aligning interests, and to slash expenses through technology.
-That makes for a more affordable and delightful experience, but can’t account for a 7X price difference.
+That makes for a more affordable and delightful experience, but can’t account for a 7X price difference… except for when it can.

 This works well if you own the apartment ($600 condo insurance is pretty standard); but for traditional insurers this approach breaks down if you rent.